ppau/ppau-graphics/README.md

 You'll need the various fonts, too; at a minimum Open Sans (including Condensed) and Gehen Sans, although others might have been used.
 You can run `python3 list_fonts.py` to get a JSON of all the fonts used in the project and what files use them.
 This will be found in `FONTLIST.json`; it is recommended to run `list_fonts` yourself rather than relying on the JSON being up to date.

+Run `font_installer.py` to attempt to install fonts automatically, or refer to CONTRIBUTING.md for a a fairly comprehensive list of download links.

 # Usage

-To render the SVGs in the source directory, run the script `render.py` from the command line, probably with something like:
+To render the SVGs in the source directory, run the script `render.py` from the command line, perhaps with something like:

-`python3 /path/to/render.py`
+    python3 /path/to/render.py

 Add the help flag: `python3 /path/to/render.py --help` for a full list of options.

-Replacement tags are specified in `auth_tag.txt` (authoriser) and `print_tag.txt` (printer).
+Replacement tags are specified in `auth_tag.txt` and `auth_tag_basic.txt` (authoriser) and `print_tag.txt` (printer).

-There will be three variants of each file rendered:
+There will be three possible variants of each file rendered:

 1. with authorisation tag only (`*-auth.*`),
 2. with both authorisation and printing tags (`*-both.*`),
-3. with no tags (`*-none.*`)
+3. with no tags (`*-none.*`) if the source file doesn't provide for them.

-Each variant will be rendered as a PNG and as a PDF.
+Each variant will be rendered as a PNG for digital use and as a PDF for printing.
 An SVG with text replacement corresponding to each type is also placed alongside.

-So the single source `Artwork/marriage/cmon-aussie.svg` will result in the following files being generated:
+So the single source `Artwork/youtube/youtube.svg` will result in the following files being generated:

-- `Renders/marriage/cmon-aussie-auth.pdf`
-- `Renders/marriage/cmon-aussie-auth.png`
-- `Renders/marriage/cmon-aussie-auth.svg`
-- `Renders/marriage/cmon-aussie-both.pdf`
-- `Renders/marriage/cmon-aussie-both.png`
-- `Renders/marriage/cmon-aussie-both.svg`
+- `Renders/youtube/youtube-auth.png`
-- `Renders/marriage/cmon-aussie-none.pdf`
+- `Renders/youtube/youtube-auth.svg`
-- `Renders/marriage/cmon-aussie-none.png`
+- `Renders/youtube/youtube-both.pdf`
-- `Renders/marriage/cmon-aussie-none.svg`
+- `Renders/youtube/youtube-both.svg`

-(If a print tag or an authorisation tag is omitted in a source file, corresponding files will not be rendered.)

 ## Kinds of tags